Edfred1/Contextual-Music-Crafter/README.md

 -   Manually create or edit your `config.yaml` and `song_settings.json` files.
 -   Re-generate a song using existing settings.
+-   Run an optimization pass on a previously generated song.
 -   Resume an interrupted generation.

 `song_generator.py` has its own interactive menu for these tasks.